 There were some changes made to voting procedures in 2020 due to COVID-19 pandemic and they have expired now.
-Voters should be aware that in 2021:
+Voters should be aware that in 2022:

-- You cannot request an absentee ballot online.
-This tool is only offered in even year elections (state and federal). - The "Witness Section" of an absentee ballot's signature envelope must be completed.
+- The "Witness Section" of an absentee ballot's signature envelope must be completed.
 Absentee ballots missing this information cannot be accepted. - Absentee ballots will not be counted if received after the Election Day deadlines.

-New Ballot Marking Machine
+Ballot Marking Machine

-Minneapolis voters will receive an updated accessible voting tool this fall.
 Federal law requires that polling places offer technology that lets voters privately mark their ballot if they cannot (or choose not to) vote independently using a pen.
 The new system (the OmniBallot Tablet made by Democracy Live) was recently approved for use in Minnesota.
 It replaces the AutoMARK system, which has been in use since the mid-2000's.
+Minneapolis first used the OmniBallot Tablet in the 2021 Municipal Election.